-resolution.
+We select our RWP cases from a pre-existing catalogue of RWPs (Wolf and Wirth, 2017).
+This catalogue is based on ERA-Interim data (Dee et al., 2011).
+RWPs in this catalogue are identified by an object-based tracking algorithm with a 12-hourly resolution.
 Identification of RWP objects is based on thresholding the envelope field of the 300 hPa meridional wind.
 The envelope is calculated along streamlines of a zonally varying background state following Zimin et al. (2006) with Wolf and Wirth (2017) using a latitude-dependent wave number filter before envelope calculation.

-For the current study, we consider RWPs with a lifetime between 4 and 15 days.
+For the current study, we consider RWPs with a lifetime between 4 and 15 d.
 Individual troughs and ridges are defined to be part of a specific RWP if the zonal position of the center of mass of their respective PV anomaly is located within the zonal extent of the envelope field of that RWP object.
-To maximize the number of troughs and ridges identified within these RWPs, we have recalculated the envelope field with the YOTC and ERA5 data following Wolf and Wirth (2017) but with a lower envelope threshold of 15 m/s to enlarge RWP objects4.
-Individual troughs and ridges are tracked with time using a simple distance criterion: If the center of mass between two consecutive trough (ridge) anomalies is below a threshold $\Delta x = 650 \,\mathrm{km}$, then the anomalies are considered to represent the same trough (ridge).
+To maximize the number of troughs and ridges identified within these RWPs, we have recalculated the envelope field with the YOTC and ERA5 data following Wolf and Wirth (2017) but with a lower envelope threshold of 15 m s-1 to enlarge RWP objects4.
+Individual troughs and ridges are tracked with time using a simple distance criterion: if the center of mass between two consecutive trough (ridge) anomalies is below a threshold $\Delta x = 650 \,\mathrm{km}$, then the anomalies are considered to represent the same trough (ridge).
 Otherwise, a new trough (ridge) is identified as part of that RWP.
 The procedure is performed for each time step as long as the RWP object is identified.
 For consistency, we use $\Delta x/2$ for the 3-hourly ERA5 data.
-Our threshold distance Δx is within 80 % of the smallest distances between consecutive ridges and within 84% of the smallest distance between consecutive troughs.
+Our threshold distance Δx is within 80% of the smallest distances between consecutive ridges and within 84 % of the smallest distance between consecutive troughs.
 For a linear wave, our threshold distance implies a phase speed of 30 m s-1, which is rather high compared to typically observed values.
-Nonlinear effects however, mostly the deformation of the PV anomaly, may yield such relatively large zonal displacements of the center of mass of a PV anomaly and thus we here use such an inclusive criterion.
-Furthermore, neighboring troughs (ridges) are virtually always much farther apart than our threshold distance and thus erroneous matching of neighboring troughs (ridges) at consecutive times is not expected.
+Nonlinear effects, however, mostly the deformation of the PV anomaly, may yield such relatively large zonal displacements of the center of mass of a PV anomaly, and thus we here use such an inclusive criterion.
+Furthermore, neighboring troughs (ridges) are virtually always much farther apart than our threshold distance, and thus erroneous matching of neighboring troughs (ridges) at consecutive times is not expected.
 The identification and tracking of individual trough and ridge anomalies is illustrated in Fig. 1.